ArchipelagoMW/Archipelago/worlds/shapez/docs/en_shapez.md

 shapez is an automation game about cutting, rotating, stacking, and painting shapes, that you extract from randomly generated patches on an infinite canvas, and sending them to the hub to complete levels.
-The "tutorial", where you unlock a new building or game mechanic (almost) every level, lasts until level 26, where you unlock freeplay with infinitely more levels, that require a new, randomly generated shape.
+The "tutorial", where you unlock a new building or game mechanic (almost) each level, lasts until level 26, where you unlock freeplay with infinitely more levels, that require a new, randomly generated shape.
 Alongside the levels, you can unlock upgrades, that make your buildings work faster.